Lives in Cloverdale, Saanich near Rutledge Park with his partner Stephanie.

 Has a PhD in politics and international studies from the University of Cambridge, and two BAs from the University of Calgary (political science and international relations).

 Runs his own research consultancy, The Idea Tree, where he conducts issue research for environmental organizations.

-A world expert in fish crime and the strategic use of international law by non-state actors.
+An expert in illegal fishing and the strategic use of international law by non-state actors.

 A proud New Democrat, and president of the Saanich-Gulf Islands NDP riding association.

-A dedicated environmentalist, Teale founded OceansAsia, a marine conservation organization dedicated to combating illegal fishing and wildlife crime.
+A dedicated environmentalist, he co-founded OceansAsia, a marine conservation organization dedicated to combating illegal fishing and wildlife crime.

 Teale is a dedicated community builder